tupol/spark-apps.seed.g8/README.md

 This is a [Giter8][g8] template for `spark-utils` based projects.

-It help setting up a Spark application project quickly.
+It helps setting up a Spark application project quickly.

 ## Basic usage